rehman-obaid/rehman-obaid/README.md

 - C++ scripting for performance and flexibility.

 ### 🤖 Smart-StateMachine
-**Redefine game AI with a smarter, goal-driven approach.**
-Forget spaghetti code and fragile, bloated behavior trees.
-Smart-StateMachine is a hierarchical, goal-oriented framework that unifies Utility AI, GOAP, and Behavior Trees into one clear, designer-friendly system.
+Smarter, goal-driven AI without the headaches.
+Forget tangled logic and bloated behavior trees — Smart-StateMachine keeps your AI clean, modular, and easy to reason about.

-Think in terms of goals and high-level actions, not tangled logic.
-Your AI stays modular, reactive, and believable — able to adapt on the fly to changing worlds, player actions, and narrative demands.
+Think in terms of goals and intentions, not endless actions and reactions.
+Your characters stay adaptive, believable, and alive — able to react to stories, worlds, and players in meaningful ways.

-Build characters that feel alive, without the pain of maintaining complex AI graphs.